 YubiKey on Google

-Note: Some new computers (e.g., the 2016 Macbook) only have USB Type-C ports.
+Note: Some new computers (e.g., Macbooks released since 2016) only have USB Type-C ports.
 If you can’t use a traditional USB 2.0 or 3.0 port, you can still use security keys with a USB Type-C adapter.
 Here’s a short list of Type-C adapters that are confirmed to work.
-Alternatively, you can purchase a USB Type-C Yubikey.
+Alternatively, you can purchase a USB Type-C YubiKey.

 - EFF’s Security Education Companion has a great Two Factor Authentication lesson.